Ask yourself the following questions before moving on:

 Now let's exit the terminal by typing

-Next up try to practice the same workflow, but with less step-by-step instructions.
+Next up try to practice the same workflow, but with fewer step-by-step instructions.

 Get comfortable doing this step by step, but then try to do it in as few commands as possible.